 Kraków is close to the Auschwitz concentration camp.
 The more I’ve been reading about World War II, the more intrigued I am to visit Auschwitz.
 I won’t be taking any distasteful photos of my visit- I simply want to pay homage to the people that once existed there.

 I think it’s important to educate yourself about the past [even the awful bits of it] so we can avoid making the same mistakes again.

 Travelling to parts of Scotland I haven’t seen yet

-I plan to tick off three places I haven’t visited in Scotland yet: Oban, the Isle of May, and Speyside.
+I plan to tick off three places off my Scotland bucket list I haven’t visited in Scotland yet: Oban, the Isle of May, and Speyside.

 I plan on seeing puffins on the Isle of May, and visiting as many whisky distilleries as possible around Speyside on the Malt Whisky Trail.

 Oban is becoming a popular tourist destination in Scotland, so I want to explore it to see what all the fuss is about.

 I haven’t spent much time in Argyll- but in 2020 that is going to change!

 There’s no doubt I’ll be visiting many more parts of Scotland- but these are the three main areas I want to explore.

 It’s been over three years since I was last in New Zealand, so a trip home is well overdue.